Eating Ice While Pregnant – Is It Safe?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 When you are pregnant, you can get some of the most unusual food cravings.
-You may be tempted to eat things that you would avoid earlier and your favourite food may become the last option.
-Chewing ice is a huge temptation and most pregnant women would be surprised by their sudden craving for ice.
-Though these cravings disappear after delivery, it can put an element of doubt in your mind about its safety.
+You may be tempted to eat things that you would avoid earlier, and your favourite food may become the last option.
+Chewing ice is a huge temptation, and most pregnant women would be surprised by their sudden craving for ice.
+Though these cravings disappear after delivery, they can put an element of doubt in your mind about its safety.
+So, is craving ice during pregnancy normal or not?
+Why do pregnant women have such sudden craving for ice?
+Let’s read below to find out.

 Is Ice Craving Normal During Pregnancy?